elina20chihlingliu/2021-VRDL-HW1/README.md

 If you want to evaluate test data without training model again, run 310706002_eval_loadmodels.py and you can get answer.txt.\
 It may take 1~2 hours to run 310706002_eval_loadmodels.py.

-The following is what models file looks like:\
+The following is what models directory looks like:\
 \[models]\
 ---[my_model0]\
 ---[my_model1]\